 Amer Fort is rated as one of the top things to do in Jaipur.
 Its a must-visit place in Jaipur.
+Recently, Amer Fort has been listed as one of the 17 iconic tourist sites identified by Ministry Of Tourism of India.
 People call it by many names like Amber Palace, Amer Ka Kila, Amber Fort and so on.
 Even though it is commonly called fort, in reality, it is a palace since it was a residential unit of the royal family.
 It takes 45 minutes to 90 minutes to complete a tour of Amer Fort.
 With so much to see and experience, this Amer Fort guide intends to help you plan your visit to the most popular fort in India.

 I’m listing here sections of fort in the order of importance.